This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 Don’t care so much about load limit and care more about quality, a well know, reliable brand and looks?
 This Bowflex 5.1S bench is a great option.
 It’s foldable like the first two benches but the build quality is on another level.
 That doesn’t translate into load limit but that quality is immediately apparent when you look at this bench.

-The fit and finish is much better and it just looks the part.
+The fit and finish is much better than the first two and it just looks the part.
 It doesn’t fold up as compact as the other two benches but still small enough to get it out of the way pretty easily.
 The folding process is a bit easier as well with a simple push of a button.

 - 600 lbs. load limit